Blog

 The view from our experts

 After talking to our in-house experts, here is what we’ve discovered.
 No, putting an umbrella over your AC is not going to do much.
 While keeping the area around your AC shaded can lower energy usage, you’d have to shade enough of the area to bring down the overall area temp, which a solitary umbrella isn’t going to do.
 However, if you want to test this theory just make sure the umbrella is up high enough that it’s not trapping heat coming off of the unit itself.
-But as far as cooling your home, Jeremy Ebertowski, our head HVAC technician had this to say, “Condenser coils transfer heat using conduction, so it depends almost solely on the air temps going across the coil.
-Most coils now are inside of cases and are already technically shaded, although radiant heat can heat up the case very little if that heat is transferred to the fins of the coil.”
-So no, covering your AC won’t make your home cooler.
+But as far as cooling your home, it ultimately depends on the air temperatures that are going into your coils.
+Most coils on newer units are already shaded, helping keep that air cooler, so covering your AC won’t necessarily make your home cooler.

 Shade might help your system run more efficiently

 However, yes, covering your AC unit can indeed help lower energy usage and energy bill to an extent.
 However, “covering your AC unit” can be confusing.
-Rather, keeping your AC unit in the shade, is what we mean by this.
+Keeping your AC unit in the shade is a more accurate description.

 When the sun beats down on your AC compressor all day, your unit has to work hard to produce cooler air.
 So, protecting your AC unit with shade can improve your energy efficiency by allowing your compressor to work less.
 Although it can be difficult to calculate because of circumstances, experts say you can expect to save $100-$250 a year!